sameer-bhardiya/TweetInsight/README.md

-# Chrome Extension Twitter Bootstrap 3 Template
+# TweetInsight Chrome Extension for Twitter
+> A template for making a Google Chrome Extension for Twitter.